 Teachers are selected and hired by the principals of the schools.
-Prospective teachers may make inquiries at Bible in the Schools and will be provided assistance with determining if their qualifications align with pre-established requirements.
-Bible in the Schools refers all interested applicants to the Hamilton County Department of Education.
+Prospective teachers may make inquiries at Bible in the Schools.
+They will be directed to the Hamilton County Schools Bible History Program Coordinator, who will provide assistance with determining if their qualifications align with pre-established state requirements.
+Bible in the Schools refers all interested applicants to the Bible History Program Coordinator.

 - Can other school districts have a Bible History program?